pyvista/pyvista/CONTRIBUTING.rst

 The appropriate label will be added to pull request by CI.
 This will be used for future release notes.
 CI will also verify that the necessary labels have been added.
 If CI doesn't add a label, please it manually.
-The ``community check`` label is required for merging.
+The ``community-reviewed`` label is required for merging.
 This is added when there has been no reviewer action for one day since the last pull request action.
 This system is designed to give reviewers in all time zones a chance to review.